Basic information on the lay of the land, its history and local peculiarities - so you can act like a local during your stay in Zurich.

 ReligionThe Swiss are traditionally either Roman Catholic (42%) or Protestant (35%).
 The largest (and quite new) minority religious community are Muslims (4%).
 Zurich is traditionally Protestant, due to the ardent reformator Zwingli who put an end to partying here in the 16th century.
 But his grip has loosened somewhat in recent decades.

-SafetyZurich is a safe city, and in fact there is no no-go area, even for women at night.
+SafetyZurich is a safe city, and in fact there is no no-go area, even for single travellers at night.
 As a visitor you are unlikely to face any problems if you simply use common sense.
 Of course some petty crime does exist.
 Be on guard against pickpockets just as in any European city: in a bar keep your wallet in your trousers not in a jacket casually left lying around, and always watch your bags.

 SmokingThe legal age for smoking is 16.
 Smoking in public buildings and transport as well as in restaurants and bars became illegal on 1 May, 2010.
 However, in the canton of Zurich, restaurants and bars are allowed to have a separate and served smoking room (fumoir).
 But only a few venues have installed one - we have marked them with the smoking sign in our restaurant and nightlife sections.
 So if you are a smoker, do as the others do and step outside for a puff - the perfect occasion to get in touch with complete strangers.
 Note that the law is different in every canton.